dennyamarojr/gameros-faq/README.md

 </p>

-Credits goes to: Txmmy, for create this template.
+Credit goes to Txmmy for creating this template.